-In an unprecedented effort to eliminate the chance of aquatic hitchhiker introduction into the virgin waters of Chile, Patagonia, guests can either choose to bring their own boots, or if they prefer the Lodge can supply them - very convenient.
+In an unprecedented effort to eliminate the chance of aquatic hitchhiker introduction into the virgin waters of Chile, Patagonia, guests at Patagonian Basecamp can either choose to bring their own boots, or if they prefer the lodge can supply them - very convenient.
 If you bring your own boots, the lodge will disinfect them upon arrival.
+At El Escondido guests will need to bring their own wading boots as there are not loaners available there.